Sanderling Ventures

 Debt Financing in 2010

-TheraVida, Inc. is a clinical-stage biopharmaceutical company focused on developing and commercializing therapeutic products for urological disorders and central nervous system conditions.
-Founded in 2005 and headquartered in California, TheraVida specializes in enhancing treatments for overactive bladder (OAB) and urge urinary incontinence.
-Its lead product, Tolenix, combines tolterodine, a muscarinic antagonist, with pilocarpine, a muscarinic agonist, to address OAB while mitigating the dry mouth side effects commonly associated with existing therapies.
-The company's innovative approach aims to improve the tolerability profile of anti-muscarinic treatments, enabling healthcare providers to offer effective solutions for patients dealing with these conditions.
+TheraVida, Inc. is a clinical-stage biopharmaceutical company focused on developing and commercializing therapeutic products specifically for urological disorders and central nervous system conditions.
+Established in 2005 and headquartered in California, TheraVida's primary emphasis is on improving treatments for overactive bladder (OAB) and urge urinary incontinence.
+Its flagship product, Tolenix, is a combination drug that integrates tolterodine, a muscarinic antagonist for OAB, with pilocarpine, a muscarinic agonist for dry mouth.
+This innovative drug platform aims to mitigate the common side effect of dry mouth associated with traditional anti-muscarinic therapies, thereby enhancing patient tolerability without compromising therapeutic efficacy.
+TheraVida's commitment to addressing the challenges of urological disorders positions it as a significant player in the biopharmaceutical landscape.

 Sotera Wireless